davidlidebrandt/milestone-project-3/README.md

      style="height: 200px; width: 400px;" />

  This project is intended to provide a service for movie ratings and reviews.
 Users can search for different movies and read reviews and see ratings by other users.
-By registering and loggin in a user can add their own reviews and ratings as well as edit and delete old reviews they have made in the past.
+By registering and logging in a user can add their own reviews and ratings as well as edit and delete old reviews they have made in the past.

 [Link to the deployed project](https://movie-r-and-r.herokuapp.com/)